luis-park-plurilock/llm-fastapi/README.md

 ### Finetuning Parameters
 There are hundreds of finetuning parameters for the trl library.
 Please refer to this page in the trainingArguements section to learn what each parameter does: https://huggingface.co/docs/transformers/main_classes/trainer.
 Note that the finetuning API call takes in 9 finetuning parameters, and it is likely more will need to be added.

+### Llama.cpp Repository
+The Llama.cpp repository is a versatile tool that facilitates several key tasks for working with models.
+It allows users to:

+Convert LoRA adapters to .ggml files.
+Convert base Huggingface models to .gguf files.
+Merge .ggml files into .gguf files, resulting in a final fine-tuned model in .gguf format.
+Quantize .gguf files.
+These conversions are essential because Ollama servers require models to be in .gguf format and do not support the typical Huggingface model structure, which includes .safetensors and .json files.

+The Llama.cpp folder in this repository was cloned from an older version of the repository (https://github.com/ggerganov/llama.cpp/tree/04a5ac211ef40936295980b7cdf0ba6e97093146) to retain the convert-lora-to-ggml.py script, which newer versions have removed.
+This script converts LoRA adapters to .ggml files.

+Alternatively, instead of using convert-lora-to-ggml.py, you can use the merge_and_unload function from the Peft library to merge the base model with LoRA adapters, producing a Huggingface-formatted model.
+This merged model can then be converted to a .gguf file using convert-hf-to-gguf.py.

+By following these steps, you can ensure compatibility with Ollama servers and leverage the full capabilities of your fine-tuned models.